cauli/cauli/README.md

 ### Hi!
-I'm currently working as a Software Engineer for Tradeshift in Copenhagen.
+I'm currently working as a 'Software Engineer' for Tradeshift in Copenhagen.

 I really like to work on small games, interactive stuff in general, but haven't doing much so lately.